goblindegook/littlefoot/README.md

 Default: `undefined`

-### `deactivateCallback`
+### `dismissCallback`

-Specifies a function to call on a footnote popover that is being deactivated (just before it is removed from the DOM).
+Specifies a function to call on a footnote popover that is being dismissed (just before it is removed from the DOM).
 The function will be passed one argument: the `popover` DOM element.

 Default: `undefined`